LVLM-Aided Alignment of Task-Specific Vision Models: Introduction

-However, ensuring the continued reliability of small task-specific models and making their predictions interpretable to subject-matter experts remain challenging \citep{decker2023thousand}.
+In an era of increasingly large general-purpose models being able to interpret and translate visual inputs in natural language, reliable small task-specific vision models for narrow classification tasks are still of vital importance.
+This is especially true in many high-stakes domains where interpretability and trustworthiness demands are rigorous.
+Examples include the medical and manufacturing domains, where misclassifications can have severe downstream impact, requiring high robustness and explainability.
+For these non-functional requirements, current Large Vision Language Models (LVLMs) fall short \citep{Guan_2024_CVPR, yang2021causal}.\\ However, ensuring the continued reliability of small task-specific models and making their predictions interpretable to subject-matter experts remain challenging \citep{decker2023thousand}.
 Spurious correlations in relatively small training datasets for narrow tasks can cause a model to learn shortcuts that yield good performance on the training distribution but result in brittle behavior when the model is deployed in the real world \cite{lapuschkin_clever_hans, rueckel_conf_med}.
 One way to tackle this issue and increase the reliability of models is to explicitly incorporate human domain knowledge into the model training pipeline \citep{von2021informed} and by this align the model with how a human would solve the task.
 While Explainable AI (XAI) techniques can be utilized to identify the learned shortcuts and make targeted corrections, interpreting the explanations generated by widely used XAI methods is often very difficult for domain experts.
-Furthermore, current methods rely on instance-wise feedback on the model's explanations \cite{schramowski2020making, ross2017right}, which is too time-consuming for experts who are often highly specialized professionals, such as medical doctors.
-However, the bidirectional process of aligning an ML model, consisting of providing feedback and interpreting the model's reasoning, is important not only for incorporating human knowledge and values but also for increasing user trust \citep{shen2024towards}.\\ In this work, we introduce a synergistic approach that leverages recent advances in the capabilities of LVLMs to align small, task-specific vision models with human domain knowledge.
+Furthermore, current methods rely on instance-wise feedback on the model's explanations \cite{schramowski2020making, ross2017right}, which is too time-consuming for experts who are often highly specialized professionals, such as medical doctors.\\ However, the bidirectional process of aligning an ML model, consisting of providing feedback and interpreting the model's reasoning, is important not only for incorporating human knowledge and values but also for increasing user trust \citep{shen2024towards}.\\\\ In this work, we introduce a synergistic approach that leverages recent advances in the capabilities of LVLMs to align small, task-specific vision models with human domain knowledge.
 The LVLM acts as a bidirectional translator.
 First, it translates explanations of the current model’s behavior from image space into natural language, highlighting spurious correlations.
 Second, it translates human domain knowledge about the vision task, expressed in natural language, into instance-wise critiques in image space.
 Thus, the LVLM provides domain experts with a more intuitive interface through which they can actively steer the model and critically evaluate its reasoning.
 To achieve this, we make the following contributions: \begin{itemize} \item We propose LVLM-Aided Visual Alignment (LVLM-VA) as a novel approach allowing for automated instance-wise correction from class-level human specifications to efficiently align a neural network with human domain knowledge, reducing its reliance on spurious correlations. \item We introduce Positive Predictive Effect Probabilistic Segmentation via Weighted Gaussian Mixtures (PPEPS-WGM) to facilitate an LVLM to translate model behavior into natural language to detect spurious features. \item We demonstrate on different synthetic and real-world scenarios that our approach can effectively reduce the reliance of vision models on shortcuts by aligning them with human domain knowledge, without requiring any fine-grained feedback. \end{itemize}